Our History

 Our Present

-Providence has grown to include more than twenty faculty, five staff members and seven board members.
-The current administrators continue the vision of a well-rounded classical Christian school that the founders began.
+Providence has grown to include more than twenty faculty and staff members.
+The current leadership seeks to continue the vision of building a well-rounded classical Christian school that the founders began.

 Our Future

-Providence is committed to continuing to offer affordable, high quality education to St. Louis well into the future.
-We envision our school growing its enrollment so that we are able to purchase our current campus home.
-We desire to become a resource to other schools seeking to recover the rich and rewarding approach to learning that is the classical method and to cultivate leaders with deep Christian faith who can serve their families, churches, and communities in the coming generations.
+Providence is committed to continuing to offer affordable, high quality classical Christian education to St. Louis well into the future.
+We are excited to see Providence continue to grow, including purchasing our current campus home.
+We desire to become a resource to other schools seeking to recover the richness of the classical method and to cultivate leaders with deep Christian faith who can serve their families, churches, and communities in the coming generations.
+We pray that the Lord will continue to bless the work of Providence for years to come.